zhuoyi99/eCTF/documentation/signatures.md

 sign(data) # type: bytes, length: 64
 ```

 To verify a signature on the device, use the `signature_verify` macro.
 The signature requires `ED_SIGNATURE_SIZE` bytes, which is defined to be 64.
-Currently signatures are stored at 0x2B300.

 ```c
 if(!signature_verify((uint8_t*)SIGNATURE_PTR, (uint8_t*)DATA_PTR, size)) {